MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDEventSubscription.md

 ---
 title: MCDEventSubscription
-description: Learn about the 'MCDEventSubscription' class.
+description: Learn about the MCDEventSubscription class.
 This interface provides a simple way to manage an event subscription.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---